 On the next day of your Ecuador tour, explore the city of Cuenca, a beautiful UNESCO World Heritage Site with plenty of old-world charm.
 Walk down the cobblestone streets, admire the wrought-iron balconies, and rest in a flower-filled plaza.
 Here you can go shopping for Panama hats, one of Ecuador’s most famous exports.

 On the final exploring day of your Ecuador tour, you’ll get to visit the Cajas National Park, over 70,000 acres of natural beauty, including lagoons, forests, and lakes.
-End your tour of Ecuador in Guayaquil, Ecuador’s largest city and an important port city.
-Stroll down the beautiful Malecon, or boardwalk, enjoying the views over the Pacific ocean.
+End your tour of Ecuador in Guayaquil, Ecuador’s largest city, and an important port city.
+Stroll down the beautiful Malecon, or boardwalk, enjoying the views of the Pacific ocean.
 Celebrate your last night in Ecuador with a drink on the town, indulging in Guayaquil’s fun nightlife.

 On day 8 of your Ecuador tour, you’ll be transferred from your hotel to the Guayaquil international airport for your journey home.

 Read more about this Ecuador tour and learn how to visit mainland Ecuador on our website.